pullashradha/keyboard-transformation/README.md

 The program should... | Example Input | Example Output
 ----- | ----- | -----
 Input a number or letter and horizontally flip it. | 1 | 0
+Input a number or letter and vertically flip it. | 1 | z

 ## Future Features